 Accountant/Bookkeeper: Presbytery contracts with a bookkeeping firm to handle its books, pay its bills, prepare financial statements, and perform all other accounting functions.
 These functions should be spelled out in detail in Presbytery's contract with the bookkeeping firm.
 The person assigned by that firm to perform these functions ("the Accountant") is supervised by the Executive Presbyter and by the Treasurer, who review and approve the firm's invoices.
 The Accountant is charged not only with handling Presbytery's books and day-to-day financial transactions, but also with providing advice and assistance to the Executive Presbyter and the Finance Committee on all aspects of financial management and planning.
-The Executive Presbyter and the Treasurer should regularly review the performance of both the bookkeeping firm and the Accountant.
+The Executive Presbyter and the Accountant.